Monday, October 22, 2007

 Sunday, October 14, 2007

-Cinema Obscura: Two by Tennessee Williams
+cinema obscura: Two by Tennessee Williams

 Much like Neil Simon, Tennessee Williams was that rare playwright whose stage works routinely made it to the screen, where they were often treated as events.